danihlee/danihlee.github.io/_posts/2018-08-13-First-Post.md

 ---
 layout: post
-title: "Ping Pong, Sunbutter, and the Dalai Lama: "Lessons from National Youth Science Camp (NYSC)"
+title: "Ping Pong, Sunbutter, and the Dalai Lama: Lessons from National Youth Science Camp (NYSC)"
 date: 2018-08-13
 ---
 > 107 delegates from around the world.
 37 brilliant lecturers.
 32 dedicated staph members.
 3 weeks at 1 camp in the West Virginia Forests.
 Countless unforgettable memories.